Armo vs DQLabs

 - User Management — Basic user roles and permissions

-- Real-time threat detection capabilities
+- Real-time anomaly detection alerts

 - Focused anomaly detection for time-series data